 1. Organizations with highly-rated cultures of recognition are 2.5 times more likely to see improved employee engagement.

-Establishing a culture of recognition is a tough, but necessary, part of employee engagement.
+Establishing a culture of recognition is a tough, but necessary, part of an employee engagement program.
 Many managers and employees aren’t sure how to show appreciation effectively.
 The best recognition is specific, frequent, and genuine.
 Recognition needs to occur between employees at every level, from staff to the C-suite.
 Consistent, reciprocal recognition instills trust between employees and their managers and peers 一 a core tenet of employee engagement.

 Recognition also reinforces behaviors that line up with an organization’s goals and demonstrate care for employees’ well-being.
 Indeed, 90% of workers say receiving recognition motivates them to work harder.
 And recognition doesn’t just improve morale and productivity, it affects your organization’s bottom line.
 Employers that practice social recognition are four times more likely to see improved stock prices.